 To train with us become a member by creating an account and selecting the appropriate membership type for you.
-Once you have created your account, please book in on the day and time that you want to train.
+Once you have created your account, please book in and pay through the website before you train.

 Fitzroy Lodge Athletics Club was founded in 1908 by a Lambeth doctor, Dr Arthur Lionel Baly (born 1880).
 As a local resident he was described as an “active personality”.
 He was aware of the abject poverty experienced by people in the area, and was keen to help social reform.
 He set up a facility offering different sports and a Scouts Club to help alleviate the poor conditions that young people lived with.

 As a boxing enthusiast, Dr Baly enjoyed the role of honorary medical officer to the Amateur Boxing Association.
 Over time, Fitzroy Lodge evolved into an Amateur Boxing Club and was housed in a gym with three rings in Walcot Square, Kennington.
 During the Second World War the area was hit by incendiary bombs destroying many of the buildings, and Fitzroy Lodge joined with The Lynn ABC during the war years.

 1946 was a pivotal year in our history when the club found its current home under the arches in Lambeth Road.
 A snooker club turned air raid shelter, it was more or less derelict but it was refurbished and two rings were erected in the same position as they are found today.